paschmann/rasa-ui/README.md

 Please see the [wiki](https://github.com/paschmann/rasa-ui/wiki/Rasa-UI-Install-Guide) for more detailed instructions.

 ## Running

 Run npm start from the server folder (rasa-ui)

 ```
 npm start
 ```
 Your web application should be available on http://localhost:5001

+## Upgrading

+Because Rasa UI uses a Database to store training data, and other content, in the event the database schema changes, you will need to modify your database when upgrading to newer versions of Rasa UI.
+Please review the server/db migration folder for upgrade scripts from and to newer versions if you have existing data and want to maintain it.
+If you are upgrading from Rasa UI prior to v.3.0.0 there is no data migration path as previously postgres was used, and now sqlite is being used.

 ## Logging